earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

 Cuelang can be used to specify a schema for a plain YAML file.
 You can put your types in a separate file and run `cue vet types.cue plain.yml` and start benefiting from static types right away.

-To specify a Type, the convention is to with a `#` like this:
+To specify a Type, the convention is to prefix with a `#` like this:

 ~~~{.bash caption=">_"}
 #Point: {